brahianrosswill/ComfyUI-INT8-Fast/README.md

 2026-15-05:

 Bringing back stochastic lora.
 Some loras appear to need it, others don't, try it if your lora is not working and you don't like pre-lora.
+TLDR is "sometimes it really helps, sometimes its a little worse".
 See our measurements [here](https://github.com/BobJohnson24/ComfyUI-INT8-Fast/blob/RAMExp/Metrics.md#some-loras-require-stochastic-lora-to-work).

 Attempt at reducing RAM usage